syncfusion-content/winui-docs/winui/Rating/Customization.md

 ## Style

-The Rating control style can be customized using the `RatedItemStyle`, `UnratedItemStyle` Property.
+The Rating control style can be customized by using the `RatedItemStyle` and `UnratedItemStyle` properties.

 {% tabs %}
 {% highlight XAML %}